espocrm/documentation/user-guide/reports.md

 ## Displaying on dashboard

 You can display any report on dashboard.
-For this you need add Report dashlet and then pick needed report at dashlet's options.
+For this you need add Report dashlet and then pick needed report at dashlet options.

 ## Email Sending